IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

 This is a litttttle long for our application, and may give you unexpected behavior.
 Basicaly if you move a marble the trade will take 10 seconds to settle.
 The **UI may redraw the marble back in its original position**, and then jump to a correct position after some time.
-This is *normal* and is because of a the long batch time.
+This is a known issue and is because of a the long batch time.
-If you use the Bluemix service, the batch time is only 1 second.
+If you use the Bluemix service, the batch time is only 1 second and you will not see this odd behavior.

 Next we need to **pass the location of our peer to our marbles application**.
 This is done by editing the creds file.